Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Abstract

 \section{Abstract}

 CAPTCHA, originally designed to distinguish humans from robots, has evolved into a real-world benchmark for assessing the spatial reasoning capabilities of vision-language models.
 In this work, we first show that step-by-step reasoning is crucial for vision-language models (VLMs) to solve CAPTCHAs, which represent high-difficulty spatial reasoning tasks, and that current commercial vision-language models still struggle with such reasoning.
-In particular, we observe that most commercial VLMs (e.g., Gemini, Claude, GPT, etc.) fail to effectively solve CAPTCHA and thus achieve low accuracy($\sim$ \textbf{21.9\%}), but our findings indicate that requiring the model to perform step-by-step reasoning before generating the final coordinates can significantly enhance its solving accuracy, this underscoring the severity of the gap.
+In particular, we observe that most commercial VLMs (e.g., Gemini, Claude, GPT, etc.) fail to effectively solve CAPTCHA and thus achieve low accuracy($\sim$ \textbf{15.7\%}), but our findings indicate that requiring the model to perform step-by-step reasoning before generating the final coordinates can significantly enhance its solving accuracy, this underscoring the severity of the gap.
 To systematically study this issue, we introduce \textbf{\benchmark}, the first real-world CAPTCHA benchmark with reasoning, covering seven categories of CAPTCHAs (e.g., Gobang, Hcaptcha, etc) with step-by-step action solutions, and grounding annotations.
 We further define five reasoning-oriented metrics that enable a comprehensive evaluation of models’ reasoning capabilities.
-To further verify the effectiveness of reasoning, we propose a general agentic VLMs-based framework, incorporating the reasoning abilities of the model itself.
-Our method achieves state-of-the-art performance across five high-difficulty CAPTCHA types in general agents, with an average solving accuracy of \textbf{83.9\%}, substantially surpassing existing baselines.
-These results both reveal the limitations of current models and highlight the importance of reasoning in advancing visual-spatial challenges in the future.
+To systematically explore the boundary of reasoning, we propose a reasoning-centered agentic framework built on large vision-language models.
+The framework operationalizes the model’s reasoning into executable actions.
+It achieves state-of-the-art performance on five high-difficulty CAPTCHA types and attains an average accuracy of \textbf{83.9\%} across all seven categories in our benchmark, substantially surpassing existing baselines.